 You can even create specific keywords that employees can text in to have FAQ’s addressed.
 This saves your HR team time and ensures your staff is always informed.
 Take it a step further and create templates that respond with relevant information to avoid typing the same thing over and over.

 While we don’t like to think about the worst-case scenarios, it’s still important to be prepared.
 If there is a lockdown, evacuation, or any other urgent situation, reach your employees instantly with an emergency text alert.

 Creating a positive company culture is part of fostering a healthy and productive workplace.
 Ensuring your staff feels valued and appreciated results in more productivity.
 One study even found that happy employees are up to 20% more productive than unhappy employees!

 For a simple and cost-effective way to boost office morale, turn to texting.
 Send out “kudos” and acknowledge a job well done to staff through text.

 Sometimes you find yourself needing feedback or approval from several people before making a decision.
 That can result in messy email threads and unclear results.
-Instead, send out a simple text to vote message and collect data in a much more organized way.
+Instead, send out a simple Text to Vote Survey and collect data in a much more organized way.
 Additionally, increase engagement in your surveys by giving employees an easy and convenient way to participate.

 Do you have hourly employees or shift workers?
 If so you know the damage missed shifts or short staffed events can cause.
 Keep everyone organized by using texting as a system for work schedules.